 As a final resort, replace the ink cartridge.
 There is a good chance that you will have to call Brother for warranty repair, if the printer is still under warranty.
 For this reason we suggest that this time you purchase original Brother cartridges.
 Never return an Brother printer for warranty with compatible or refilled cartridges.
 Doing so will give Brother the perfect opportunity to blame the problem on the cartridge or ink.
-While our experience with Brother printers indicates that it is their built-in printhead technology which is to blame for most of their problems, you certainly won't get anyone at Brother to admit it.
+While our experience with Brother printers indicates that it is the inkjet technology in general, not the ink, which is to blame for most of their problems, you certainly won't get anyone at Brother to admit it.

 I hope this article has been helpful and it gets your printer working again.

 Written by: Dale R. Farrier -- President -- InkMagic International Ltd.